-The Housing Authority has established a comprehensive payment standard schedule that is based on rental submarkets in the County of San Bernardino.
+The Housing Authority has established a comprehensive payment standard schedule that is based on rental submarkets in the County of San Bernardino.42 occurs after the Housing Authority adjustment.

-At least annually, the Housing Authority will review the local payment standards.
-The agency may subsequently increase or decrease the payment standards.
-Payment standard increases will generally be applied at the participant's first recertification which occurs after the Housing Authority adjustment.
 However, an increase to the Local Payment Standards will not be automatically applied at recertification if the participant has leased a unit that is larger than their approved voucher subsidy size ("over-housed" participants).
 Increases to the Local Payment Standards will apply to over-housed participants only if a rent increase is requested by the landlord and approved in accordance with HACSB's rent reasonableness policies.
 For operational or fiscal purposes, the Housing Authority may apply the redetermined payment standards prior to the next recertification.